Mavrogiannis-Ioannis/dsmmR/README.md

 Let us also consider the case where only the parameters of the distributions modeling the sojourn times are drifting across the sequence.
-Note that some distributions like the Negative Binomial and the Discrete Weibull require two parameters, which we define in two matrices.
+Note that distributions like the Negative Binomial and the Discrete Weibull require two parameters, which we define in two matrices for each distribution.

 ``` r
 f_dist_1 <- matrix(c(NA,   "nbinom",   "unif",